LETS-C: Leveraging Text Embedding for Time Series Classification: Conclusion

 \section{Conclusion}

-In this work, we introduced \letsc{}, a novel approach that leverages language embeddings for time series classification.
-To the best of our knowledge, this is the first work to explore the potential of off-the-shelf text embeddings in time series analysis, specifically for classification tasks.
-By projecting time series data using text embedding models and utilizing a simple yet effective classification head, \letsc{} achieves SOTA performance on a well-established benchmark containing 10 datasets across different domains, surpassing 20 baseline methods.
-Moreover, \letsc{} is significantly more lightweight compared to the previous SOTA method, achieving higher accuracy while using much less trainable parameters.
-Through comprehensive analysis, we demonstrated the effectiveness of \letsc{} along different aspects, including its robustness across various text embedding models, the advantage of text embeddings for time series classification, and the trade-off between accuracy and model size.
-We believe that the findings and insights from this work will inspire further exploration of language embeddings and their potential applications in time series domain, paving the way for the development of more powerful and efficient methods for various time series tasks.
+We introduced \letsc{}, a novel approach that leverages text embeddings for time series classification.
+To our knowledge, this is the first exploration of using off-the-shelf text embeddings in time series analysis, particularly for classification.
+By projecting time series through text embedding models and employing a simple yet effective classification head, \letsc{} achieves SOTA performance on a well-established benchmark covering various domains, surpassing 27 baselines.
+Additionally, \letsc{} is significantly more lightweight than previous SOTA methods, achieving higher accuracy with fewer trainable parameters.
+Our comprehensive analysis highlights \letsc{}'s robustness across different text embedding models, the advantage of using text embeddings for time series classification, and the trade-off between accuracy and model size.